Coronavirus: Cruise Ship In Limbo Off California After Former Passenger Died

 After completing its Mexico trip, the Grand Princess left California for a cruise to Hawaii.
 It's now returning from that voyage — and operator Princess Cruises has canceled the ship's scheduled call to Ensenada, Mexico, to bring it off the coast near San Francisco on Thursday.

+The Grand Princess is currently more than 100 nautical miles from the coast as it heads toward San Francisco, according to the maritime tracking site Vessel Finder.

+It's the second Princess Cruises ship to be identified as a potential cluster of coronavirus cases.
+The Diamond Princess was held in quarantine at the port in Yokohama, Japan, for weeks last month.

 The Grand Princess is carrying around 2,500 passengers and normally has some 1,150 crew members.
-But the cruise line says only a small fraction of that number will be tested, with the remainder of the people on board told to monitor themselves for any possible symptoms of COVID-19.
+The cruise line says only a small fraction of that number will be tested, with the remainder of the people on board told to monitor themselves for any possible symptoms of COVID-19.

 "There are fewer than 100 guests and crew identified for testing," Princess Cruises says.
 The number includes passengers who were on the vessel for both the Mexico and Hawaii cruises, as well as people with influenza-like symptoms and "guests currently under care for respiratory illness."